jocke-legacy/markov/README.md

 ## Licensing

-All code (except uthash and/or any separate copyright notices) is licensed under the terms of the 3-clause BSD-License:
+All code is licensed under the terms of the 3-clause BSD-License:

     Copyright (c) 2013, jocke-l
     All rights reserved.